giantswarm/workload-identity-operator-gcp/README.md

 > Multi-cluster Kubernetes is a Kubernetes deployment method that consists of two or more clusters.

 It operates on the notion of management and workload clusters.
-Where a management cluster manages the lifecycle of a workload cluster and vice versa.
+Where a management cluster manages the lifecycle of a workload cluster and workload clusters have their lifecycle managed by management clusters.

 ## Prerequisites